shaystevens/INFO201-assignments/milestone1/milestone1.md

 <tr>
 <td>Website stock</td>
 <td>The online store will have the
-same stock as the physical stores </td>
+same stock as the physical stores.
+The client said they generally wanted the same stock for online and physical shops</td>
 <td>Employees that manage stock</td>
-<td>Should</td>
+<td>Must</td>
 <td></td>
 </tr>
 <tr>
-<td>Membership sign up</td>
+<td>Membership register</td>
-<td>There must be a membership sign up form that allows customers to sign up if they wish to</td>
+<td>There must be a membership sign up form that allows customers to sign up if they wish to.
+The client told me about a membership card and showed me their membership sign up form</td>
 <td>Customers</td>
 <td>Must</td>
 <td></td>
 </tr>
 <tr>
 <td>Item search</td>
-<td>Customers must be able to search for items</td>
+<td>Customers must be able to search for items.
+The client said they wanted the ability for customers to be able to sort by revelance/artist/etc</td>
 <td>Customers</td>
 <td>Must</td>
 <td></td>
 </tr>
 <tr>
 <td>Promotions</td>
-<td>The home page shall have promotions that promotes certain titles on the home page</td>
+<td>The home page shall have promotions that promotes certain titles on the home page.
+The client told me about staff picks in the physical stores and suggested we found a way to implement this</td>
 <td>Employees that update website</td>
 <td>Could</td>
 <td></td>
 </tr>
 <tr>
 <td>Shopping cart</td>
-<td>Customers must be able to add items to a shopping cart</td>
+<td>Customers must be able to add items to a shopping cart.
+The client said they wanted a conventional shopping cart and check out.</td>
 <td>Customers</td>
 <td>Must</td>
 <td></td>
 </tr>
 <tr>
 <td>Check out page</td>
-<td>The website shall have a check out page that will allow customers to purchase items with credit card/PayPal</td>
+<td>The website shall have a check out page that will allow customers to purchase items with credit card/PayPal.
+The client said they wanted a conventional check out system</td>
 <td>Customers</td>
 <td>Must</td>
 <td></td>
 </tr>
 <tr>
 <td>Contact page</td>
-<td>The website shall have a contact page that will allow customers to contact or find stores in their vicinity</td>
+<td>The website shall have a contact page that will allow customers to contact or find stores in their vicinity.
+The client informed me that they have multiple stores so if customers wanted to contact them for any reason they can find the nearest store and contact them</td>
 <td>Customers, Employees contacted by customers</td>
 <td>Could</td>
-<td></td>
+<td>Need to clarify how customers contact the business</td>
 </tr>
 <tr>
 <td>Sale Invoice</td>
-<td>After a customer purchases from the website a sale invoice is sent to them</td>
+<td>After a customer purchases from the website a sale invoice is sent to them.
+The client showed me a sale invoice that is used for their physical store so this needs to be implemented in an online context</td>
 <td>Customers</td>
 <td>Must</td>
 <td>Need to clarify with client if invoice should be sent eiter via mail or email</td>